MatthiesenXYZ/astro-ghostcms/README.md

 This Integration is 2 parts.
 Firstly, there is the API portion that uses the `@tryghost/content-api` to create the link between astro and GhostCMS.
 From there we move to the Second Part, which is a theme pre-programmed to pull ALL of its data from GhostCMS iteself instead of storing any local data.

-*This package contains a independent copy of the tryghost content-api.js that is used to establish the connection so this package dose not depend on `@tryghost/content-api` package.*
+- *This package contains a independent copy of the tryghost content-api.js that is used to establish the connection so this package dose not depend on `@tryghost/content-api` package.*
+- If you are looking for a more Customizable option please check [astro-ghostcms-basetheme](https://github.com/MatthiesenXYZ/astro-ghostcms-basetheme)

 ## Astro Integration Mode